uv

 Project Initialization

-Once uv has been successfully installed and the list of commands has been perused, a new project can be initialized.
+Once uv has been successfully installed and the list of available commands has been perused, a new project can be initialized.
 Navigate to the appropriate directory and run the following command:

 uv init <project folder name>